Nishanksingla/Dating-App/README.md

 ============================
 For Successful login you need 2 things.

 1.)
-Settings in facebook app developer page
+Settings in facebook app developer

 	    create facebook app for android platform
-     set package name com.[[phonegap package name]](found in config file in "id" field)

-     [note: if you have "com." in your name then you don't need to add com. in the beginning]
+       set package name com.[[phonegap package name]](found in config file in "id" field) [note: if you have "com." in your name then you don't need to add com. in the beginning]

        set Default Activity Class Name  com.[phonegap package name].MainActivity

        create key hashes

         1.) create keystore file using this link [https://github.com/amirudin/build/wiki/Android-Signing]